citp/privacy-policy-historical/h/ho/hou/hourofcode.com.md

 ### Data we choose not to store

-Although you may provide it to us, we intentionally choose NOT to store email addresses for Code Studio student accounts, or phone numbers used in our send-to-phone feature.
+Although you may provide it to us, we intentionally choose NOT to store email addresses for Code.org student accounts, or phone numbers used in our send-to-phone feature.
 The data we do not store cannot be stolen from us.

 We will delete student display names, coding projects, apps, uploaded images and other assets associated with student accounts that have remained unused and inactive for a period of time, in accordance with our data retention policy.